-Tea consumption could be beneficial to Diabetes
+Tea consumption could be beneficial for Diabetes

-In Type 1 diabetes (insulin-dependent) the pancreas does not produce the required amount of insulin to regulate blood glucose.
+In Type 1 diabetes (insulin-dependent), the pancreas does not produce the required amount of insulin to regulate blood glucose.

-Some plant extracts contain substances which could mimic the action of insulin and help in managing Type 2, or non-insulin-dependent diabetes.
+Some plant extracts contain substances that could mimic the action of insulin and help in managing Type 2, or non-insulin-dependent diabetes.
 Therefore, the enzyme, alpha-amylase, catalyzes the conversion of starch in food to glucose in the digestive process.
 Polyphenols in tea inhibit alpha-amylase activity and could contribute to reducing blood glucose levels.

 These studies indicate that tea consumption could be beneficial to diabetics.
 Although a large number of different types of studies has demonstrated the beneficial effects of tea on heart disease, cancer, and oral health, the result of studies on tea and diabetes have emerged only recently.